dn3010/cennznet/README.md

 	- Bump Cargo.toml
 	- Ensure there is new version entry in changelog.md
 	- Ensure all changes are commited
+	- Deploy the change by reseting Kuari nodes and redeploy them
-	- Deploy the change (Ask Bryan or Cameron if you don't know how to do this)
+		- Ask Bryan or Cameron if you don't know how to do this
-		- Can be reset Kauri nodes and redeploy them
-		- Or perform an on-chain upgrade with sudo key
 - For Rimu release:
 	- Checkout `stable` branch
 	- Merge the last tagged version
 	- Update Rimu network name version in src/chain_spec.rs
 	- Generate a new genesis file for Rimu: `./scripts/upgrade-genesis.sh rimu`
 	- Ensure all changes are commited
+	- Deploy the change by reseting Rimu nodes and redeploy them
-	- Deploy the change (Ask Bryan or Cameron if you don't know how to do this)
+		- Ask Bryan or Cameron if you don't know how to do this
-		- Can be reset Kauri nodes and redeploy them
-		- Or perform an on-chain upgrade with sudo key
 	- Cherry pick or merge changes from `stable` to `master`